National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 He pointed to Bridges' background as a transport minister as being important in the new role.

-He said his "good friend" Bridges could not make it to the event, because his son had an accident at school and Bridges was with him at hospital.
+He said his "good friend" Bridges could not make it to the announcement, because his son had an accident at school and Bridges was with him at hospital.

 Luxon said Bridges had the skills and "intellectual heft" needed for the finance portfolio.